The Noise of Vacuum: Conclusions

 The model demonstrates that viable alternatives to inflation can emerge from well-established physics---quantum field theory in curved spacetime and statistical mechanics---without requiring new fields or potentials.
 This represents a significant conceptual shift, suggesting that the complex inflaton dynamics traditionally invoked may not be necessary for generating the observed features of our universe.

 While several aspects remain to be developed, particularly the first-principles derivation of spatial correlations, the framework provides a promising foundation for understanding early universe dynamics.
-Future investigations should focus on deriving noise correlations directly from fundamental vacuum decay processes, exploring potential extensions that might generate small but non-zero tensor modes, and investigating possible non-Gaussian signatures arising from higher-order effects in the stochastic evolution.
+Future investigations should focus on deriving noise correlations directly from fundamental vacuum decay processes, specifying the microphysical decay mechanism and its thermodynamic consistency, performing detailed observational comparisons including full likelihood analysis with CMB and large-scale structure data, exploring potential extensions that might generate small but non-zero tensor modes through second-order effects, and investigating possible non-Gaussian signatures arising from higher-order effects in the stochastic evolution.

 This approach represents a significant departure from inflaton-based models while maintaining full compatibility with observations, suggesting that the physics of the early universe may be simpler and more fundamental than currently assumed.
 The framework opens new avenues for theoretical development and provides concrete predictions that can guide future observational programs in distinguishing between competing paradigms for the origin of cosmic structure.